How to Find a Lost Password from Ages Ago

 When all else fails, take a deep breath and accept it is gone.
 If you find your password in the future, great!
 For now—for your sanity—just let it go.
 If Stefan Thomas can be zen about losing a password and over 300 million dollars along with it, you can create a new email account—and your boss can forgive you for a lost password.

-By relying on a password manager, you reduce the risk of forgetting credentials and create a safer, more streamlined online experience.
+By shifting to TeamPassword, you reduce the risk of forgetting credentials and create a safer, more streamlined online experience for your whole organization:

 Enhance your password security